The most important design principle behind LZ4 has been simplicity. It allows for an easy code, and fast execution.

 The token is a one byte value, separated into two 4-bits fields (which therefore range from 0 to 15).

-The first field is to indicate the length of literals.
+The first field uses the 4 high-bits of the token, and indicates the length of literals.
 If it is 0, then there is no literal.
 If it is 15, then we need to add some more bytes to indicate the full length.
 Each additional byte then represent a value of 0 to 255, which is added to the previous value to produce a total length.
 When the byte value is 255, another byte is output.

 There can be any number of bytes following the token.
 There is no "size limit".
 As a sidenote, here is the reason why a not-compressible input data block can be expanded by up to 0.4%.